 Seneca’s philosophical writings have often been interpreted with an eye to his biography: how could his discussions of the healing powers of philosophy not reflect his own life?
 However, as personal as Seneca’s style often is, his writings are not autobiographical (Edwards 1997).
 Seneca creates a literary persona for himself.
 He discusses the questions that occupy him in a way that invites his readers to think about issues in their own life, rather than in Seneca’s life.

-The writings that we shall primarily be concerned with are: the Moral Letters to Lucilius (Ad Lucilium epistulae morales), the Moral Essays (‘dialogi’ or dialogues is the somewhat misleading title given in our principal manuscript, the Codex Ambrosianus, to the twelve books making up ten of these works, including three “consolatory” writings; among the Essays are two further works that came down to us in other manuscripts), and the Natural Questions (Naturales quaestiones) (on the full range of Seneca's writings, see Volk and Williams 2006, “Introduction,” and Ker 2006).
+The writings that we shall primarily be concerned with are: the Moral Letters to Lucilius (Ad Lucilium epistulae morales), the Moral Essays (‘dialogi’ or dialogues is the somewhat misleading title given in our principal manuscript, the Codex Ambrosianus, to the twelve books making up ten of these works, including three “consolatory” writings; among the Essays are two further works that came down to us in other manuscripts), and the Natural Questions (Naturales quaestiones) (on the full range of Seneca’s writings, see Volk and Williams 2006, “Introduction,” and Ker 2006; a comprehensive overview, with individual chapters on specific writings and themes, is offered in Heil and Damschen 2014).

-A brief note is in order here on the relative chronology of Seneca's works, which is hard to establish given that we know so little about Seneca's life.
-The Consolation to Marcia is probably the earliest surviving piece of Seneca's work.
-Similarly, the Consolation to His Mother Helvia and the Consolation to Polybius are considered early (perhaps dating to 43 or 44), the former actually being composed on the occasion of Seneca's banishment to Corsica.
-All other surviving works seem to be written later, mostly after Seneca's return to Rome in 49 from his Corsican exile.
+A brief note is in order here on the relative chronology of Seneca’s works, which is hard to establish given that we know so little about Seneca’s life apart from his imperial service, as noted above, and its consequences.
+The Consolation to Marcia is probably the earliest surviving piece of Seneca’s work.
+Similarly, the Consolation to His Mother Helvia and the Consolation to Polybius are considered early (perhaps dating to 43 or 44), the former actually being composed on the occasion of Seneca’s banishment to Corsica.
+All other surviving works seem to be written later, mostly after Seneca’s return to Rome in 49 from his Corsican exile.
 Among the Moral Essays, the only one we can date with some certainty is On Mercy, an essay in which Seneca directly addresses Nero in the early days of his reign (55 or 56).
-The Moral Letters to Lucilius as well as the Natural Questions are the product of the last years of Seneca's life, the brief period (62–65) that Seneca spent in retirement before following Nero's order to commit suicide (on the dating of Seneca's writings see the introductions in Cooper/Procopé 1995, and Griffin 1992).
+The Moral Letters to Lucilius as well as the Natural Questions are the product of the last years of Seneca’s life, the brief period (62–65) that Seneca spent in retirement before following Nero’s order to commit suicide (on the dating of Seneca’s writings see the introductions in Cooper/Procopé 1995, and Griffin 1992).

 Readers who approach Seneca as students of ancient philosophy—having acquired a certain idea of what philosophy is by studying Plato, Aristotle, or Chrysippus—often feel at a loss.
-To them, Seneca's writings can appear lengthy and merely admonitory.
+To them, Seneca’s writings can appear lengthy and merely admonitory.
 Partly, this reaction may reflect prejudices of our training.
 The remnants of a Hegelian (and Nietzschean, and Heideggerean) narrative for philosophy are deeply ingrained in influential works of scholarship.
-On this account, the history of ancient philosophy is a history of decline, the Roman thinkers are mediocre imitators of their Greeks predecessors, and so on (Long 2006).
-Such prejudices are hard to shake off; watered-down versions of them have shaped the way students learnt Latin and Greek for a long time.
+On this account, the history of ancient philosophy is a history of decline, the Roman thinkers are mediocre imitators of their Greek predecessors, and so on (Long 2006; see Griffin 2018 for a collection of Griffin’s work on politics and philosophy in Rome).
+Such prejudices are hard to shake off; for many centuries watered-down versions of them have shaped the way students learnt Latin and Greek.
 In recent years, however, many scholars have come to adopt a different view.
 They find in Seneca a subtle author who speaks very directly to modern concerns of shaping ourselves and our lives.

 Seneca does not write as a philosopher who creates or expounds a philosophical theory from the ground up.
 Rather, he writes within the track of an existing system that he is largely in agreement with.
 A reconstruction of Seneca’s philosophy, if it aimed at some kind of completeness, would have to be many-layered.
 At several points, it would have to include accounts of earlier Stoic philosophy, and discuss which aspects of these earlier theories become more or less prominent in Seneca’s thought.
 At times Seneca’s own contribution consists in developing further a Stoic theory and adding detail to it.
 At other times, Seneca dismisses certain technicalities and emphasizes the therapeutic, practical side of philosophy.